 A similar argument can be made regarding refugee employment.
-Egypt did not place a reservation on Article 17 concerning wage-earning employment, and Egyptian labour legislation applying to non-nationals also applies to refugees.
-Article 53 of the Egyptian constitution says foreigners who have been granted political asylum may be eligible for work permits.
+Egypt did not place a reservation on Article 17 concerning wage-earning employment, and Egyptian labour legislation applying to non-nationals also applies to refugees.21 Article 53 of the Egyptian constitution says foreigners who have been granted political asylum may be eligible for work permits.
 The problem is that like all foreigners refugees must go through the process of obtaining work permits.
 Getting a work permit is difficult.
-First, it is costly, and the foreigner must find an employer to sponsor him/her, including the payment of fees.
-Getting a work permit also requires a valid residence permit, however the temporary residence permits provided to refugees by the Ministry of Interior are not clear about permission to work.
-Sudanese, who have special status in Egypt because of the Four Freedoms Agreement between Egypt and Sudan, do not need to get work permits before entering Egypt.
-The visa they get on arrival is a residency permit that allows them to apply for a work permit.
+First, it is costly, and the foreigner must find an employer to sponsor him/her, including the payment of fees.22 Getting a work permit also requires a valid residence permit, however the temporary residence permits provided to refugees by the Ministry of Interior are not clear about permission to work.
+Sudanese, who have special status in Egypt because of the Four Freedoms Agreement between Egypt and Sudan, do not need to get work permit.
 All applicants must also prove that they are uniquely qualified, i.e. their work cannot be performed by a local.
 The latter condition is particularly challenging for most refugees as they are generally low skilled -- like poor Egyptians.
 There are also regulations about the ratio of foreigners to Egyptian nationals in any organization.
 In sum, while refugees can get work permits in practice doing so is complicated, and most refugees do not have work permits.